natty11q/LayersNLogic/Docs/Engine/GameClass.md

 ```

-The Game class is also where laters are Pushed to the Layerstack
+The Game class is also where layers are Pushed to the Layerstack
 as the engine's main logic should be handled within the layers.

 as the game Class has been run, the layers will automatically be updated, passing in deltatime based on the frame time and timescale.

-more infomration on the layersystem can be found here:
+more information on the layerSystem can be found here:

 [LayerSystem Documentation](./LayerSystem.md "LayerSystem Documentation")